mlknz/three-splineCurveHelper2d/README.md

 # three-splineHelper2d.

 A tool for constructing 2d three.js splines.
-Main purpose: creating splines for other three.js scenes.
+Main purpose: creating splines for three.js scenes.

 Usage:

 1. Map a texture from hard drive on 1x1 plane.
-2. Draw multiple THREE.SplineCurve's on it (set next curve segments amount, add curves, add joints, move joints).
+2. Draw multiple THREE.SplineCurve's on it (add/remove curves/joints, tweak curve segments amount, move joints).
-3. Export curves in local coordinates (with applyTransform flag unchecked) to File or console.
-4. Import curves (should be exported according to previous Item).
-5. Export curves with applied transform: set world coordinates of left up and right up texture corners and export with applyTransform flag checked.
+3. Export curves in local coordinates or with applied transform to File or console.
+Transform is set by setting desired coordinates of left up and right up texture corners.

-Unimplemented features:

-1. Removing splines.
-2. Removing joints.
-3. Modifying segmentsAmount of existing splines.
+4. Import curves (no transforms applied).

 Export file is in JSON format.
 Example:
 {